peterwiebe/game-review-blog/README.md

 ### User Story

-As an avid videoo game reviewer
+As an avid video game reviewer
-I want a way to create blog posts for my videoo game reviews So that I can share my reviews in a way that my readers can respond to
+I want a way to create blog posts for my video game reviews So that I can share my reviews in a way that my readers can respond to

 ### Acceptance Criteria